 Domestic violence is always a serious problem, and it’s always crucial to get the help you need from an experienced criminal defense attorney.
 I have bee representing both men and women charged with domestic violence since the beginning of my career.
 If you are a accused of domestic violence in the state of Missouri, it is essential to know your rights and what resources are available to help you.
 Here are some things you need to know about Missouri’s domestic violence laws:

 How the Missouri Domestic Violence Laws Have Changed

 Previously, domestic violence laws in Missouri only covered physical abuse, but the new laws expanded the definition to include any type of physical, sexual, emotional, or economic abuse.

 The new laws also increased the penalties for domestic violence, making it a felony offense in some cases.
 In addition, the new laws created a statewide domestic violence hotline and required law enforcement to take a more active role in investigating and prosecuting domestic violence cases.

-That means there are now places where victims of domestic violence can go to get help and protection.
 The law also recognizes domestic violence as a serious crime, and police are trained to respond to these situations appropriately.

 The Difference Between Domestic and Regular Assault

 In Missouri, there are two types of assault: domestic assault and regular assault.
 Domestic assault is a specific type of assault between family or household members or between current or former dating partners.
 Regular assault is any other type of assault that does not fall under the domestic assault category.